Camilabraz03/Julia/First steps/Installation.md

 # How to install and use Julia on your computer

-To simply use Julia on your terminal, go to https://julialang.org/downloads/ and download ans install Julia on your machine.
+To simply use Julia on your terminal, go to <a href="https://julialang.org/downloads/ " title="Julia Language">Julia Downloads</a> and download ans install Julia on your machine.
 Then, you can open the program or type ```exec 'PATH/TO/JULIA'```

 If you use vsCode, you also have to instal the Julia extension.